National Bank of Canada (NA) Insider Ricardo Pascoe Sells 49,884 Shares

-National Bank of Canada (TSE:NA) insider Ricardo Pascoe sold 49,884 shares of the business’s stock in a transaction that occurred on Wednesday, December 12th.
-The stock was sold at an average price of C$58.69, for a total transaction of C$2,927,691.96.
+National Bank of Canada (TSE:NA) insider Ricardo Pascoe sold 49,884 shares of the company’s stock in a transaction dated Monday, December 10th.
+The stock was sold at an average price of C$58.66, for a total transaction of C$2,926,195.44.

 Ricardo Pascoe also recently made the following trade(s):

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, February 1st.
-Shareholders of record on Monday, December 31st will be issued a dividend of $0.65 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, February 1st.
+Stockholders of record on Monday, December 31st will be issued a dividend of $0.65 per share.
 This is a positive change from National Bank of Canada’s previous quarterly dividend of $0.62.
-This represents a $2.60 dividend on an annualized basis and a yield of 4.45%.
-National Bank of Canada’s dividend payout ratio (DPR) is 41.08%.
+This represents a $2.60 dividend on an annualized basis and a dividend yield of 4.45%.
+National Bank of Canada’s payout ratio is 41.08%.

-TRADEMARK VIOLATION NOTICE: This piece of content was published by Macon Daily and is owned by of Macon Daily.
-If you are viewing this piece of content on another site, it was stolen and republished in violation of U.S. and international copyright legislation.
-The legal version of this piece of content can be viewed at https://macondaily.com/2018/12/14/national-bank-of-canada-na-insider-ricardo-pascoe-sells-49884-shares.html.
+WARNING: “National Bank of Canada (NA) Insider Ricardo Pascoe Sells 49,884 Shares” was first posted by Macon Daily and is owned by of Macon Daily.
+If you are accessing this piece on another domain, it was illegally stolen and reposted in violation of US & international copyright and trademark laws.
+The legal version of this piece can be read at https://macondaily.com/2018/12/15/national-bank-of-canada-na-insider-ricardo-pascoe-sells-49884-shares-2.html.

 National Bank of Canada Company Profile